How to Cruise With Teens Without the Eye-Rolling and Drama

 Tips For Cruising With Teens

-If you have teens then you know that cruising with teenagers takes on a whole new level of anticipation.
-As our little darlings start to hit teendom they have their own ideas of how they like to travel.
-Or more to the point they know what they don’t want to do!
+The difference cruising with teens over kiddies is that teens know what they don’t want to do!
 All of a sudden they have opinions on locations, holiday types, holiday clothes, you name it they have an opinion on it!
-As a seasoned veteran in this topic I wanted to share my Top Ten Tips For Cruising With Teens to make you family cruise a success.
+As a seasoned veteran in this topic we wanted to share our Top Tips For Cruising With Teens to make your family cruise a success.

 • Get you family cruise line right